How Long Does It Take to Buy a House and Move In?

 You’re moving to a new place, and things are busy.
 Whether you’re getting ready to own your first home after years of renting, or you’re relocating to a new home because of work or school, there’s a lot that needs to be completed before moving day.

 Putting together your to-do list may seem overwhelming.
-You have to shop around for homes, secure a mortgage, and do research on different areas that you may want to reside in.
+You have to shop around for homes, secure a mortgage, and do research on different areas where you may want to reside.
 And, on top of that, you need to start packing, figure out the cost to hire movers or rent a moving van and determine how you’ll get everything done.

 So, how long does this whole process take?
 In this article, we’re going to answer some common questions associated with the amount of time it may take for you to find a new home and move into it.

 What’s the Average Amount of Time it Takes to Find a House?